 Advertisement

-Sometimes, there’s no known cause for micropenis.
+Sometimes, there’s no clear cause for a micropenis.

-The most common micropenis treatments include testosterone therapy and surgery.
+The most common micropenis treatments include masculinizing hormone therapy (testosterone therapy) and penis enlargement surgery.

 People of all ages can benefit from micropenis treatment.
 But the chances of success are greater if a healthcare provider diagnoses and treats the condition in infancy.